 Adopting a new learning management system (LMS) is a major organizational change that requires careful planning.
-Without a solid adoption strategy in place, yours could be one of the 70% of digital transformation initiatives that fail to reach their objectives.
+Without change management strategies in place, yours could be one of the 70% of digital transformation initiatives that fail to reach their objectives.

 If you’ve recently made the switch to D2L Brightspace or are thinking about doing it soon, here are five things to plan for so your adoption initiative succeeds.

 Without buy-in from key stakeholders, most change initiatives are doomed to fail—and a new LMS is no exception.
-While the importance of support from executive leadership can’t be understated, resistance can come from anywhere in the organization.
-It’s important to remember that resistance to change is often rooted in legitimate concerns, so it’s critical to engage stakeholders from the start.
+Support from executive leadership is crucial, but resistance to digital disruption can come from anywhere in the organization.
+It’s important to remember that reluctance is often rooted in real concerns, so make sure you engage stakeholders from the start.

 Another barrier to LMS adoption is a lack of clarity about what you’re trying to achieve.
-Without specific, measurable, actionable, relevant and time-based goals—or SMART goals—there’s no way for people to know what they’re trying to achieve or why it’s important.
+Without setting SMART goals—those that are specific, measurable, actionable, relevant and time-based—it’s hard for people to know what they’re trying to achieve or why it’s important.

-One of the biggest mistakes you can make when implementing an adoption plan is to assume that people know what’s going on and why it’s important.
+One of the biggest mistakes you can make when implementing a business transformation is to assume that people know what’s going on and why it’s important.
 Another huge mistake is treating communication as a one-way street.
-Without a clear message, a plan to share it, and mechanisms to collect and act on feedback, your adoption plans will fall short.
+Without a clear message, a plan to share it and mechanisms to collect and act on feedback, your adoption plans will fall short.

 5. Maintaining Momentum

-Treating adoption like a short-term project with a finite endpoint is sure to limit the value you get from the LMS.
+Treating digital innovation like a short-term project with a finite endpoint is sure to limit the value you get from the LMS.